DeLaGuardo/setup-graalvm/README.md

         id: setup-graalvm
         uses: DeLaGuardo/setup-graalvm@master
         with:
+          # GraalVM version, no pattern syntax available atm
           graalvm: '21.0.0.2'
-          # optional, available: java8 and java11, defaults to java8
+          # Java version, optional, defaults to 'java8'.
+Available options are 'java8' and 'java11'.
           java: 'java11'
-          # optional, available: amd64 and aarch64, defaults to amd64
+          # Architecture flag, optional, defaults to 'amd64'.
+Available options are 'amd64' and 'aarch64'.
+Later is available only for linux runners.
           arch: 'amd64'

       - name: Install native-image component